smartbch/docs/deverlopers-guide/test-using-metamask.md

 ![metamask-settings-networks-localhost-8584](../.gitbook/assets/metamask-settings-networks-localhost-8584.png)

-But the chain ID may not match, in that case, you can replace 1337 with your smartBCH chain ID.
+But the chain ID may not match, in that case, you can replace 1337 with your smartBCH chain ID (for example, for the smartBCH-T1 testnet, it's 0x2711).
 And it's better that you change Currency Symbol to BCH.
 You can also add a new Network configuration like this:

 ![metamask-settings-networks-new](../.gitbook/assets/metamask-settings-networks-new.png)